+controlled environment vs uncontrolled environment

+homogeneous environment vs heterogenous environment

-For subjective experiments that fall within the scope of this Recommendation, most aspects of the environment will have minimal impact on MOS.
-Thus, the environment is not rigorously constrained within this Recommendation.
-Exceptions include cases where the experiment is designed to investigate the impact of a particular part of the environment on MOS (e.g., the impact of video monitor type on MOS).
+For subjective experiments that fall within the scope of this Recommendation, some aspects of the environment may have impact on subject ratings.
+Depending on the purpose of the test, properties of the environment may or may not be controlled (constrained).
+In particular, the following cases require a controlled environment:

-This Recommendation allows two options for the environment in which the subjective experiment takes place:

-• a controlled environment;

-• a public environment.
+experiments that investigate the impact of a particular part of the environment on subject ratings (e.g., the impact of video monitor type on subject ratings);

+experiments in which distractions should be limited.

 The number of subjects required is impacted by this choice (see clause 9).
-The environment must be described (see clause 13.2).
+For both controlled and uncontrolled environments, the environment must be described (see clause 13.2) to allow for others to reproduce the environment setting.

-Small mobile devices may be either held by the subject or mounted on a stand.
-The use of a stand will yield a more consistent viewing angle and viewing distance.